Publishing to Maven Central

 Configure output location

-Change the output location in generators.yml from local-file-system (the default) to maven to indicate that Fern should publish your package directly to the Maven Central registry.
+In the group for your Java SDK, change the output location in generators.yml from local-file-system (the default) to maven to indicate that Fern should publish your package directly to the Maven Central registry.

 Then, add publish-to: central to indicate that the publish target is the new Maven Central Portal (Sonatype).
 To publish to the legacy Nexus Repository, use publish-to: ossrh.